enricfentcami/k8s-ckad-notas/ckad-01-core_concepts.md

 `kubectl delete -f pod.yaml`

-## **5. Context and namespaces**
+## **5. Kubectl config contexts and namespaces**

+See kubeConfig manifest:

+`kubectl config view`

-See data of context and default namespace:
+See data of available contexts and default namespace:

 `kubectl config get-contexts`

-Set default context, cluster change:
+Set the default context, cluster change:

 `kubectl config use-context my-cluster-name`

 Set a new default namespace for the current context (cluster):

-`kubectl config set-context --current --namespace=ggckad-s2`
+`kubectl config set-context --current --namespace=ckad`

-IMPORTANT: Very useful in the exam because the questions have their own namespace
+IMPORTANT: Very useful in the exam because the questions have their own namespace, but keep in mind to change it if required